 If a student withdraws from an entire term with all Ws, it will be treated as a withdrawal.
-However, because GPA is calculated with WPs and WFs, these will be treated as earned grades and warning and suspension statuses will apply.

 Remedial Courses

 Treated as attempted and earned credits with no GPA implication.
 These will not count in total credits.

 Repeated Courses

 Federal regulations limit the number of times a student may repeat a course and receive federal financial aid for that course.
 The regulations state that a student may receive federal aid when repeating a course that was previously failed regardless of the number of times the course was attempted and failed.
 Once the passing grade is received, the student may receive federal financial aid for only one repeat of the course.